VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/authorization/scope-based-permissions.md

 In this example, `CustomerOrderSearchCriteria` to be secured with `AuthorizeAsync` overload is invoked to determine whether the current user is allowed to query the orders by the provided search criteria. `AuthorizeAsync` gets the following tree parameters:

-+   **User**: Currently authenticated user with claims
+* **User**: Currently authenticated user with claims.
-+   **Criteria**: Object that is secured and probably changed inside the authorization handler in accordance with the user restrictions
+* **Criteria**: Object that is secured and probably changed inside the authorization handler in accordance with the user restrictions.
-+ The new instance of the `OrderAuthorizationRequirement` type with the permission that needs to be checked
+* The new instance of the `OrderAuthorizationRequirement` type with the permission that needs to be checked.

 As a result, the authorization handler will check and change the criteria to return only the orders with the stores the current users can view.